 Some containers and codecs are not compatible with each other, so if you are getting errors check that your container and codec are compatible.
-Like containers and codecs are sometime not compatible with each other some codecs do not work with arbitrary dimensions.
+Like containers and codecs are sometimes not compatible with each other, some codecs do not work with arbitrary dimensions.
 So, try to stick with common dimensions or research the limitations of the codec you are trying to use.

 - Output Quality